AidaFriday/Bachelor-Thesis-AI/Documentation/Topic_upd.md

 ### Phase 2 – Model Benchmarking

 #### Load Pre-Trained Models
-- Implement a unified interface (wrapper) for models
+- Implement a unified interface (wrapper) for models that will be later used in the PyQt application

 #### Analysis
 - Compare results across models.